 INFORMATION OF INTEREST:

 The development of immunity

-The following years after an outbreak the transfer of antibodies in the colostrum is important and reduces the impact of Crypto with usually only the tail end of kidding/lambing a problem due to the increased environmental challenge.
+The following years after an outbreak, the transfer of antibodies in the colostrum is essential.
+It reduces the impact of Crypto with usually only the tail end of kidding/lambing a problem due to the increased environmental challenge.

 No successful vaccine has been developed.

 What is the incidence of Cryptosporidium in wildlife?

 Surveys in the Kruger National Park tested 445 samples.